- What details about the processing must the contract include?

 Adherence to an approved code of conduct or certification scheme may be used as a way of demonstrating compliance with security obligations.
 Codes of conduct and certification may also help processors to demonstrate sufficient guarantees that their processing will comply with the GDPR.

 In more detail – ICO guidance

-Read our guidance on security under the GDPR for more information.
+Read our guidance on security under the UK GDPR for more information.

 Under Article 28(3)(d) the contract must say that:

 - the processor should not engage another processor (a sub-processor) without the controller’s prior specific or general written authorisation;